-Veronica “Vee” Tegen: CEO and The Money Girl.
-Vee earned a Masters in Advertising at the University of Illinois (who does that, right?)
-She also co-founded and taught the University’s inaugural interactive advertising course, volunteered at several after-school programs to help high school students make money on the web, and spoken at conferences to help teachers incorporate technology in the classroom.
+Veronica “Vee” Tegen: CEO & Girl who Helps Mr. Robot Communicate with Humans.
+She co-founded and taught the University of Illinois’ inaugural interactive advertising course, and continues to teach students about working at startups.
+She’s also volunteered at several after-school programs to help high school students make money on the web and speaks at conferences to help teachers incorporate technology in the classroom.
+She loves helping people.

 Mr. Robot likes getting paid to build gaming websites as his day job, so he talked Vee into managing the revenue strategy.
 Mr. Robot recruited her because of her strong history in gaming and startups… see for yourself: